IPS-Eye-White

 The Names of The Kings

-All the information in this section is from Scott Jones' 1997 article, The Veracity of the Old Testament: A Scientific Validation.
+All the information is from Scott Jones' 1997 article, The Veracity of the Old Testament: A Scientific Validation.
 It was originally compiled from "A Scientific Investigation of the Old Testament," by R.D.
 Wilson who was fluent in numerous ancient languages and dialects including the Biblical and cognate languages, i.e., Hebrew, Aramaic, the Sumerian/Babylonian dialects, Phoenician, Assyrian and Ethiopic dialects among others.

 King David